 In 2011 Vichealth, the public health agency for Victoria, Australia, recorded a series of interviews with Tim.
 Here he discusses why children’s horizons have been shrinking for generations.

-The child of a service family, Tim was born in the South East of England and grew up in various places, including four years in the American midwest towns of Fairborn and Yellow Springs in Ohio.
+The eldest of three brothers, Tim was born in Bedford, England.
+With his father in the armed forces, he grew up in various places, including four years in the American midwest (Fairborn and Yellow Springs in Ohio).
 After his parents separated, he moved with his mother and brothers to Haddenham, a large village in Buckinghamshire.
-He won a scholarship to read mathematics at Keble College, Oxford, but switched his degree course, graduating in philosophy and psychology in 1987.
-In 1996 he completed a Master’s in philosophy at Birkbeck College, London.

 Tim lives in Walthamstow, London with his partner and their daughter, having moved to London in 1987, and to the area in 1996.
-He is a volunteer playworker with Play Association Tower Hamlets, and can sometimes be found helping out on community play sessions.
-He was until 2012 a parent volunteer in a local Woodcraft Folk group, and between 2012 and 2015 he was involved in Wood Street First, a local community group.
-Tim prefers to walk or cycle to get around (and sometimes just for fun).
+He has volunteered as a playworker with Play Association Tower Hamlets, and as a parent volunteer in a local Woodcraft Folk group.
+Between 2012 and 2015 he was involved in Wood Street First, a local community group.
+Tim prefers to walk or cycle to get around (and sometimes just for fun) and is a late adopter to running.
 As a parent, Tim has tried hard to practice what he preaches.